-Buildings are depreciated over an estimated useful life of 100 years.
+Buildings are depreciated over an estimated useful life of 75 years whilst improvements carried out on leased property are depreciated over the lease period, which is 3 years.

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.